BACKGROUND IMAGE: stock.adobe.com

 Simon Taylor, CEO of HYCU, discusses his company's foray into hyper-converged and multi-cloud backup and recovery.
-The new vendor spun off from Comtrade earlier this year.
+The new vendor spun off from Comtrade in 2018.

 Since launching its first product in June 2017, HYCU has more than 1,000 customers across 35 countries, according to CEO Simon Taylor.
 That product is a new kind of data protection: backup and recovery for Nutanix hyper-converged infrastructure.